-Post-Birth Alert Bracelet
+Post-Birth Alert - Orange Bracelet Program (PBA-OB)

 FHN Implements Post-Birth Alert Program

-Women in the first six weeks after delivering a baby are at higher risk of dying from pregnancy and birth complications, and the FHN Women’s Health Team is taking action to keep its postpartum patients safe.
+Women in the first six to twelve weeks after delivering a baby are at higher risk of dying from pregnancy and birth complications, and the FHN Women’s Health Team is taking action to keep its postpartum patients safe.

-“In 2022, the CDC reported that 817 women died of maternal causes in the United States,” FHN Memorial Hospital Perinatal Quality Nurse Danielle Wittig, BSN, RN C-ONQS said.
+“In 2022, the CDC reported that 817 women died of maternal causes in the United States,” FHN Memorial Hospital Perinatal Quality Nurse Danielle Wittig, BSN, RNC-ONQS said.
 “33 percent of those deaths were substantially preventable, and another 36 percent were moderately preventable.”

 “We have partnered with our community EMS providers and the Emergency Department, and have also reached out to other area hospitals to help recognize and treat those complications to reduce maternal mortality.”

 The FHN Post-Birth Alert Program, one of the first of its kind in the nation, is focused on giving new mothers an orange bracelet to wear as an alert.
-Alert bands are worn for six weeks, until the mother’s postpartum appointment with their provider.
+Alert bands are worn for six to twelve weeks, until the mother’s postpartum appointment with their provider.

 The patient and her support person also receive focused education, utilizing the AWHONN (Association of Women's Health, Obstetric and Neonatal Nurses) Post-Birth Warning Signs guidelines, emphasizing the importance of the Post-Birth Alert band and recognizing when to seek immediate care.